Economic development: Definition and terminology

 The precise definition of economic development has been contested: while economists in the 20th century viewed development primarily in terms of economic growth, sociologists instead emphasized broader processes of change and modernization.
 Development and urban studies scholar Karl Seidman summarizes economic development as "a process of creating and utilizing physical, human, financial, and social assets to generate improved and broadly shared economic well-being and quality of life for a community or region".
 Daphne Greenwood and Richard Holt distinguish economic development from economic growth on the basis that economic development is a "broadly based and sustainable increase in the overall standard of living for individuals within a community", and measures of growth such as per capita income do not necessarily correlate with improvements in quality of life.
 The United Nations Development Programme in 1997 defined development as increasing people‟s choices.
 Choices depend on the people in question and their nation.
 The UNDP indicates four chief factors in development, especially human development, which are empowerment, equity, productivity, and sustainability.

-Mansell and Wehn state that economic development has been understood by non-practitioners since the World War II to involve economic growth, namely the increases in per capita income, and (if currently absent) the attainment of a standard of living equivalent to that of industrialized countries.
+Mansell and Wehn state that economic development has been understood by non-practitioners since the World War II to involve economic growth, namely the increase in per capita income, and (if currently absent) the attainment of a standard of living equivalent to that of industrialized countries.
 Economic development can also be considered as a static theory that documents the state of an economy at a certain place.
 According to Schumpeter and Backhaus (2003), the changes in this equilibrium state documented in economic theory can only be caused by intervening factors coming from the outside.